iriusrisk/startleft/docs/development/Quickstart-Guide-for-Developers.md

 pip install -e ".[setup,test]"
 ```

-If everything worked fine, you should be able to start the server inside this virtual environment and with no errors in
+If everything worked fine, you should be able to start the server inside this virtual environment and with no errors
 shown in the logs:
 ```shell
 startleft server